-Optional T-Top
+Optional T-Top/Hardtop

-If your boat is fitted with an optional canvas T-Top, it will be rigged with spreader lights and additional courtesy lights.
+If your 219FS is installed with an optional canvas T-Top or Fiberglass Hardtop, it will be rigged with spreader lights and additional courtesy lights.
 These lights are controlled by switches located on the port side of the electronics box.
-A fuse block with ATC fuses is installed inside the electronics box to provide overcurrent protection.
-Power is supplied to T-Top accessories via a single red wire that is connected to the 3 0amp house breaker inside the console.
-It connects to the fuse block where power is than distributed to the T-Top accessories through their respective fuses.
-All T-Top/Hardtop accessories are grounded to a grounding post on the fuse block which is connected to the ground post on the main fuse block inside the console.
+A Fuse block with ATC fuses is installed inside the electronics box to provide overcurrent protection.
+Power is supplied to T-Top/Hardtop accessories via a single red wire that is connected to the 50amp house breaker inside the console.
+It connects to the fuse block where power is than distributed to the T-Top/Hardtop accessories through their respective fuses.
+All T-Top/Hardtop accessories are grounded to a grounding post on the fuse block that is connected directly to a ground on one of the two batteries via a single black wire.